 Modeling Aliasing

-It is clear that if the reference lens+pixel 2D MTF has some energy above 0.5 c/p (the Nyquist-Shannon frequency) it will start interfering with its neighbors once convolved with the delta sampling grid: the center of each solid is only 1 c/p away.
-This interference is called aliasing and it becomes more obvious when viewing Figure 3 in profile, projected against the X-Z plane:
+It is clear that if the reference lens+pixel 2D MTF has some energy beyond half way the distance between two tents (the Nyquist-Shannon frequency) it will start overlapping with its neighbors once convolved with the delta sampling grid.
+This interference is called aliasing and it becomes more obvious when viewing Figure 3 in profile, aligned with the axis and projected against the X-Z plane:

 We are normally used to seeing this information in the 0-1 c/p range only, as shown in Figure 2b above.
-Note how energy at spatial frequencies above 0.5 c/p intermingle with those of their neighbours.
+Note how energy at spatial frequencies above 0.5 c/p intermingle with those of their neighbors.
 The result is that they are able to sneak back below Nyquist under an ‘alias’, masquerading as lower frequencies.
-Ignoring phase in our simple model and because the convolved MTFs look like mirror images of each other, frequencies higher than Nyquist can be thought of as ‘folding’ back around 0.5 c/p.
+Since image intensity is real, the convolved MTFs are mirror images of each other, frequencies higher than Nyquist can be thought of as ‘folding’ back around 0.5 c/p.
 Once this happens it is impossible to tell the real low frequencies from the folded aliased ones, which are then free to produce undesirable artifacts like stair stepping, false color and moiré in the final photograph.

 Aliasing is the reason why we see that uptick near 0.5 c/p in the system MTF horizontal radial slice shown in Figure 2b.
-If we ignore phase, it can be modeled by folding aliased frequencies above Nyquist back towards the origin and adding them to the unaliased model, as shown in Figure 5.
+It can be modeled by folding aliased frequencies above Nyquist back towards the origin and adding them to the unaliased model, as shown in Figure 5.

 Anti Aliasing

 The negative effect of aliasing can be controlled by filtering the original signal before sampling to limit energy captured above the Nyquist frequency.
-This is the job of the Anti Aliasing filter that we will discussed in a future article.
+This is the job of an Anti Aliasing filter, discussed in a dedicated article.
 There is always a trade-off because no filter is perfect, so reducing the impact of frequencies above 0.5 c/p means necessarily also lowering some good frequencies below that – and perceived ‘sharpness’ with them.

 The Simplified Perfect Model

-This concludes numerical verification of our simple 2D MTF model.
-Ignoring phase, it works as advertised in its current form based on a perfect lens and monochrome sensor with perfect square pixels of 100% fill factor:
+This concludes an explanation of our simple 2D MTF model, it works as advertised in its current form based on a perfect lens and monochrome sensor with perfect square pixels of 100% fill factor:

 We can use this simplified model to start answering questions about the effects of diffraction and pixel size on the spatial resolution performance of our photographic equipment.
 Next we will add antialiasing filters and simple aberrations to the model, then test it against real captures.